 The “Akolouthia” records the religious worship that takes place in church and aims to praise the saint on the day that his memory is being celebrated.
 The printed “Akolouthies” usually have the form of a simple pamphlet or humble booklet (hence they are usually referred in Greek as “φυλλάδες”).
 The Dory Papastratou collection consists of 665 “Akolouthies” pamphlets and several books, which contain smaller or larger compilations of “Akolouthies” dedicated to one or different saints and to feast days with common characteristics.

-All search functions of the Akolouthies database are in Greek.
+All search functions of the Akolouthies database as well as the presentation of the project are in Greek.